Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Slash commands/Show_Links.md

 **Step 1**

-1. Run the "/msteams show-links" command in the desired MM channel through system admin account.
+1. Run the "/msteams-sync show-links" command in the desired MM channel through system admin account.

 **Step 2**

-1. RUn the "/msteams show-links" command in the desired MM channel through system admin account when no channel is linked.
+1. Run the "/msteams-sync show-links" command in the desired MM channel through system admin account when no channel is linked.

 **Expected**

-The user should be presented with the list of the all the connected channels of MM to Teams.
-On setp 2, the user should be presented with a message that no links are present.
+The user should be presented with a list of the all the Mattermost channels connected of MM to Teams.
+On step 2, the user should be presented with a message that no links are present.